The last time I traveled to Madhugiri Taluk of Tumkur in

 on the way back to Dabaspet.
 (So if you are coming from Dabaspet, it’s a left

 turn before Madhugiri).
-Devarayandurga is more commercial with lots of tourists
+Devarayandurga is highly commercial, with lots of tourists

-the car parking lead you to the Laxmi Narasimha temple.
+the car parking leads you to the Laxmi Narasimha temple.
 There is also another

 small trek to a view point.